Kerry Stokes: Media interests

+Fossil fuel interests

+Stokes is a major shareholder and Chair of Seven Group Holdings (SGH Ltd) which has subsidiary SGH Energy, and holds major shareholdings in Beach Energy.
+SGH Energy is the energy division of SGH, holding a 15.5% interest in the Shell-operated Crux gas and condensate field in the Browse Basin (AC/L10 permit), and a 100% interest in the Longtom gas and condensate field in Bass Strait, Victoria.

+Beach Energy (ASX:BPT) is an oil and natural gas producer founded in 1961 with operations across five producing basins in Australia and New Zealand.
+Beach Energy is a key supplier to the Australian east coast gas market, with ownership interests in strategic infrastructure including the Moomba processing facility, Waitsia gas plant, and Otway Gas Plant, alongside a portfolio of exploration prospects.

 Personal life

 Stokes has been married four times.
 His first marriage was to Dorothy "Dot" Ebert, who is the mother of two of his children, Russell and Raelene.
 In an interview with The Bulletin, it was implied that Stokes was estranged from his first family.
 His second marriage was to his receptionist, Denise Bryant, with whom he had two sons.
 Denise walked out of the marriage and went overseas, and Stokes became a single father.
 His third marriage was to Australian television actress Peta Toppano in 1992.
 This marriage lasted for three years.
 In 1996 he married his fourth wife, Christine Simpson, a newsreader for rival station Channel 10 when they first met.
 Stokes has at least four grandchildren.

 Net worth

 As of May 2025, the Australian Financial Review assessed Stokes' net worth as AUD12.69 billion, the tenth-richest Australian; and he was one of seven Australians who have appeared in every Financial Review Rich List, or its predecessor, the BRW Rich 200, since it was first published in 1984.

 In 2019, Forbes assessed Stokes' net worth as USD2.90 billion.